Seger01/GameEngine/README.md

 - CMake 3.10 or higher
 - A C++ compiler that supports C++17
 - GoogleTest library installed on your system (only if you want to run the tests)
-- Freetype installed (sudo apt-get install libfreetype-dev)
+- Libpulse development installed (sudo apt-get install libpulse-dev)

 # How to Download and Install